randymz10/Master_CSS/MaquetacionMasterCSS-2/README.md

-# Maquetacion 2 Master en CSS con Victor Robles
+# Layout 2 Master in CSS with Victor Robles

-Segudo proyecto de maquetación web avanzada del curso de Udemy con Victor Robles de Master en CSS donde fueron aplicados animaciones y diseño responsivo a este proyecto.
+Second advanced web layout project of the Udemy course with Victor Robles from Master in CSS where animations and responsive design were applied to this project.

 ## Screenshots